The Only Lentil Soup Recipe You’ll Ever Need!

 - Vegetable broth – Always use the highest quality you can find, especially for vegetarian & vegan soups!

+You might be wondering which lentil is best for soup?
 The best lentils to use in this lentil soup are brown lentils or green lentils, which both hold their shape nicely once cooked & won’t lead to a mushy lentil soup (because who wants that?!).
 Brown lentils are mild in flavor, while green lentils are a little nutty.
 Pick what you love!

 How to Make Lentil Soup